 - Technological Competence: Use technology to work effectively and uphold security and privacy.

 - Governance: Understand the role of appointed members and good governance principles.

 - Organizational Decision Making: Understand the policy development and decision-making process.
 Base decisions on objective principles informed by evidence and best practices.

 - Risk management/oversight: Identify, communicate, and mitigate safety, operational, financial and strategic risks potentially arising from committee decision making.

 As an Appointed Member, you will participate in Board training.
 The type of training commonly offered includes:

-To apply, please email your submission to email@example.com by November 12, 2021
+The deadline to apply is November 7, 2022, to apply, please email your submission to email@example.com.

 • A resume, and